Target's 3Q profit drops 52% as shoppers force price cuts

 The Minneapolis retailer voiced caution about its sales and profit during the fourth quarter because of what it’s seen from its customers in recent weeks.
 They’re waiting for sales rather than buying goods at full price, and finding ways to cut down on spending in other ways as well.

-Shares of Target tumbled 13% and other retailers slid as well.
-Macy’s and Kohl’s fell 6% and Nordstrom slumped 9%.
+Shares of Target tumbled 11% and other retailers slid as well.
+Macy’s and Kohl’s fell more than 8% and Nordstrom slumped more than 10%.
 Walmart’s shares were flat.

 Target said that will be slashing expenses with a goal of saving $2 billion to $3 billion over the next three years.
 Those cost cuts will not include widespread layoffs or hiring freezes, executives said.